• Skip to primary navigation

 Both plant-based milk and butter are optional, but highly recommended.
 You may use any type or brand you prefer.
 I am using oat milk and a local store's brand vegan butter.

-Please see recipe card for exact quantities
+Please see recipe card below for exact measurements.

 🔪Instructions